 An overview of some BINSEC features can be found in our tutorials.
 Further examples are bundled in our Docker image and OPAM package.

-We have one open position to work for 3 years as a postdoc on understanding and detecting complex software vulnerabilities.
+We have one open position to work for 4-6 months as an intern on understanding and detecting complex software vulnerabilities.

 We have one open position to work for 3 years as a PhD student on artful vulnerability detection with fuzzing.